OAKO-UCONN/distributed-systems-journey/1000-days-challenge/README.md

 - Finished first version of "Repeated string" challenge in HackerRank [with Erlang](https://github.com/ericdouglas/algorithms-and-data-structures/blob/master/hackerrank/interview-preparation-kit/warmup-challenges/repeated-string/erlang/repeat.erl).
 This version does not work for big inputs, so I will make another version.
 Message from HackerRank: _Your code did not execute within the time limits_.
 - Started second version of "Repeated string" challenge in HackerRank with Erlang.
 - Studied 1h 10min.

+### Day 0011 - 2020-07-22 ✔

+- Continued second version of "Repeated string" challenge in HackerRank with Erlang.
+- Studied 1h 16min.